The Raj -

 What was the Raj?

-According to the Dictionary of the British Empire and Commonwealth, the term 'Raj' is s Hindu word for sovereignty refers to the period of British rule in India from 1858 when the British government took over the running of India from the Honourable East India Company (HEIC)until the British withdrawal of the British in 1947 after which the term came into general use.
+According to the Dictionary of the British Empire and Commonwealth, the term 'Raj' is s Hindu word meaning sovereignty and refers to the period of British rule in India from 1858 when the British government took over the running of India from the Honourable East India Company (HEIC) until the British withdrawal of the British in 1947 after which the term came into general use.

 The Indian Rebellion